Major Waves of Immigration through Pier 21: War Brides and Their Children

 - Dependents who were physically, mentally, or morally unfit.

 Canadian Military Headquarters also weighed in by objecting to the free repatriation of the war brides and children on the grounds that there were “too many irresponsible marriages taking place” in the United Kingdom.
 Military officials did not want to weaken regulations which forced servicemen to acquire permission to marry and then be placed under review.
 On 6 January 1942, the War Committee of the federal Cabinet agreed that Ottawa “should provide single minimum cost transportation, ocean and rail, to Canada for the wives and children of the members of the Canadian Forces overseas, where such personnel had returned or were returning to Canada.”
 The same provision would be made for widows and children of Canadian servicemen who died abroad.
+Initially, the Department of Mines and Resources’ Immigration Branch was responsible for bringing soldiers’ dependents to Canada.
 In August 1944, Order-in-Council P.C.
 6422 placed responsibility for providing passage to Canada for all ‘soldiers’ dependents’ on the armed services.
 “Dependent” and “member of the forces” was also closely defined and limited passages to “those who married abroad whilst serving abroad.”

 In December 1944, the Canadian Army issued a directive regarding marriage in foreign lands: “marriage with a person of a different country, particularly by young soldiers, where there is a difference of religion, is open to obvious risks of future unhappiness.”
 Commanding officers were instructed to refuse consent outright if they were “not satisfied that a reasonable basis for a happy marriage exist[ed] and in any event a four months’ waiting period will be imposed between the date of the granting of permission to marry and the date on which the marriage may be solemnized, unless there are circumstances [such as pregnancy] making the delay undesirable or unnecessary.”
 Marriages took place across the world including: British West Indies, St. Vincent, Jamaica, Bermuda, Bahamas, South America, Guyana (British Guiana), Chile, Central America, Dominican Republic, Newfoundland, Australia, South Africa, Russia, and China (Malay).
 See Table 1 (Known Marriages and Births for Servicemen Married while Serving Outside Canada to 31 December 1946).

-In the immediate years after the Second World Year, most Canadian servicemen returned home with their European brides.
-Canadian officials identified 44,886 war brides as British, 1,886 as Dutch, 649 as Belgian, and 100 as French.
+In the immediate years after the Second World Year, most Canadian servicemen returned home with their brides.
+Canadian officials identified 44,886 unions with British women, 1,886 with Dutch women, 649 with Belgian women.
 The British war brides accounted for 93 percent of this wave of migration to Canada.
 Federal officials identified 21,950 children who were born after Canadian servicemen married women overseas.
 Approximately 97 percent of the children were born to British war brides.
+However, Immigration Branch statistics later indicated that between April 1942 and March 1948, 64,459 soldiers’ dependents consisting of 43,464 war brides and 20,995 children were brought to Canada.
 In cooperation with the federal government, the Canadian Pacific Railway, the Canadian National Railway, and the Canadian Red Cross organized a disembarkation program with bureaus across Canada.
 After the final destination of each bride and child was listed, the information was sent to the Embarkation Transit Unit Movement Control in Halifax.

 The war brides arrived in Canada aboard 60 ships including the Aquitania, Mauretania, Queen Elizabeth, Queen Mary, Lady Rodney, Ile de France, and Pasteur from the United Kingdom, France, Netherlands, Belgium, Ireland, Italy, and Newfoundland.
 During the program’s six years of operation, over 97 percent of the war brides and their children were destined for Pier 21 in Halifax.
 At Pier 21, the war brides and their children were first processed as immigrants, then met by service agencies including the Imperial Order of the Daughters of the Empire (IODE), the Canadian Red Cross, and the Young Women’s Christian Association (YWCA).
 These volunteer groups were instrumental in answering the war brides’ questions, helping care for their children, making sure they had the right documentation, and ensuring they boarded “War Bride Trains” for their final destination.

-In January 1947, the last war bride transfer left for Canada aboard the Aquitania.
-From 1941 to 1947, DND moved 61,334 dependents at an average cost of $140.29 per adult passenger.
+In January 1947, the last war bride transfer left for Canada aboard RMS Aquitania.
+From August 1944 to March 1948, DND moved 61,334 dependents at an average cost of $140.29 per adult passenger.
 This cost included transportation within the United Kingdom, ocean transportation and meals, train fares, berth and meals to destinations in Canada, as well as accommodations and hospitalization en route.

 The war brides and their children were considered of “very fine stock” and predominantly came from the smaller centres of the British Isles.
 The federal government considered the war brides and their children—in particular those of British origin—to be “far above average in health and mentality.”